JoanBatllo/my-project-bingo/docs/architecture.md

 - `game/game/clients/persistence_client.py`
   - Thin HTTP client that calls the persistence service (`PERSISTENCE_URL`) for fetching the leaderboard and recording game results.
 No direct imports of persistence code are used inside the game package.
 - `game/game/ui/app.py`
-  - Streamlit interface that wires user actions (draw numbers, call bingo, save results) to the game modules and renders the board as a display-only grid.
-Numbers are automatically marked when drawn if present on the card.
+  - Streamlit interface that wires user actions (draw numbers, call bingo, save results) to the game modules and renders display-only grids.
+Supports single-player and local multiplayer (two cards sharing one draw pile; first valid caller wins and both results are recorded).
+Analytics includes fastest-win with a guard that ignores wins with draws < board_size - 1.
 - `persistence/persistence/core/repository.py`
-  - SQLite repository containing all DB access, migrations, and leaderboard aggregation.
+  - SQLite repository containing all DB access, migrations, leaderboard aggregation, and cleanup of invalid legacy rows (e.g., zero-draw wins).
 - `persistence/persistence/api/api.py`
-  - FastAPI service exposing `/health`, `/leaderboard`, and `/results` endpoints backed by `BingoRepository`.
+  - FastAPI service exposing `/health`, `/leaderboard`, `/history` (analytics), and `/results` endpoints backed by `BingoRepository`.
 Runs in its own container and is consumed over HTTP by the game/UI container.
+Pydantic models live in `persistence/api/models.py`.

 ### Data Model